abradaric/abradaric.github.io/r1d1_rpi_essentials.md

 ### [about me](https://abradaric.me)   |   [projects](https://abradaric.me/projects) | [R1D1](https://abradaric.me/r1d1)   |   raspberry pi essentials
 * * *
-There are soo many good tutorials about installing Raspbian so I won't bother rewriting stuff in every single detail.
+There are soo many good tutorials about installing Raspbian (Rapberry Pi opearating system) so I won't bother rewriting stuff in every single detail.
 Official _"easy way"_ is using [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).
 If you want that, just follow directions.
 In my humble opinion [this method](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) is not so hard that it should be labeled _"for advanced users only"_.

 Basically what you do is, you download a tool called [Etcher](https://etcher.io/).
 Then you download a [raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
-I recommend the lite version, we won't need anything from full version with desktop.
+I recommend the _lite_ version, we won't need anything from full version with desktop.
 Burn the downloaded image on the sd card using Etcher.
 The tool is so simple, you can't mess it up even if you try.
 If you can read all this and understand it, it means you understand English.
 You will understand Etcher too.

-Generally, we will connect to Raspberry using [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
-There it mentions putting empty _ssh_ file in _boot_ partition, for headless config, which means you don't ever have to connect it to monitor, keyboard...
-But it doesn't mention configuring *wpa_supplicant*.
+Generally, we will connect to Raspberry Pi using [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
+There you will read about headless config.
+It mentions putting empty _ssh_ file in _boot_ partition for headless config, which means you don't ever have to connect it to monitor, keyboard...
+But it doesn't mention configuring *wpa_supplicant* (file containing network information).
 Anyhow, make wpa_supplicant.conf file in _boot_ directory too, like the _ssh_ file.
 Inside, add:
 ```
+interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+update_config=1
 network={
     ssid="name of network"
     psk="password"